box/developer.box.com/content/guides/authentication/app-token/with-sdk.md

 ## Using SDKs and Application Tokens

-To learn more about Application Tokens for each SDK's head over to:
+To learn more about Application Tokens for each SDK head over to:

 - [.Net][.Net]